-The OSC also maintains unfunded supplemental pension plans for its current and former Chairs and Vice-Chairs as described in Note 13(b).
+The OSC also maintains unfunded supplemental pension plans for full-time appointees comprised of its current Chief Executive Officer and Chief Adjudicator, and former Chairs, and Vice-Chairs as described in Note 13(b).
 These plans are final salary pension plans, which provide benefits to members in the form of a guaranteed level of pension payable for life.
 The level of the target benefits provided depends on the member's length of service and their salary in the final years prior to retirement.
 In some plans, the target benefits are indexed with inflation.
 The target benefits are then offset by the benefits payable from the OPSPP (registered and supplemental plans), which are linked to inflation.